Middle Island, New York: Parks and recreation

 Parks within Middle Island include, Cathedral Pines County Park (formerly a Boy Scout camp) and the adjacent Prosser Pines Nature Preserve.
 Middle Island is surrounded by three public golf courses; Middle Island Country Club and Spring Lake Golf Club are both within Middle Island; Mill Pond Golf Course is just to the south, in Yaphank.

 Education

 Middle Island is served by the Longwood Central School District, which at 58 sqmi is the largest school district on Long Island.

-The Longwood Public Library is located in Middle Island.
+The community is also served by the Longwood Public Library, which is located within Middle Island.

 Media

 Transmitter facilities for WFTY-DT are located in Middle Island.